9 Star Ki and Relationships

 Same Element (also known as the 'Sibling Relationship')

-The Supportive Transformation (also known as the 'Cycle of Growth')
+The Supportive Transformation (also known as the 'Cycle of Growth' or the 'Shen Cycle')

 Traditionally, in parts of China and Japan, families would consult 9 Star Ki astrologers when arranging marriages in order to ensure the maximum possible harmony and compatibility between the married couple.
 The Supportive Transformation was considered to be the most harmonious and favourable combination.